ShaddGallegos/RHTI/README.md

   * Simple
   * Powerful - hundreds of use cases
   * Agentless
-  * Cross platform – linux, windows, UNIX, iot, ect
+  * Cross platform – Linux, Windows, UNIX, IoT, etc...
   * Human readable - anyone can do it (no coding skills required)
   * Perfect description of application - less time on documentation required
   * Version controlled